 What they found may not surprise anyone who has ever lived in South King County.
 When supermarket access was defined as pedestrian access to a low-cost supermarket, the number of areas defined as a food desert dramatically increased throughout the King County map.

-Vernez Moudon said she hopes public health officials will use this information to lobby government regulators to create incentives to developers to place affordable grocery stores in neighborhoods that lack them.
+New directions Vernez Moudon said she hopes public health officials will use this information to lobby government regulators to create incentives to developers to place affordable grocery stores in neighborhoods that lack them.

 As they go about creating walkable neighborhoods, communities should also demand walkable grocery stores.